 Not everyone who says “I do” goes on to live happily ever after.
-Studies show that 35 to 50 percent of U.S. marriages end in divorce.
+Studies show that almost 50 percent of U.S. marriages end in divorce.
 The rate is even higher for those who choose to remarry.
 Going through a divorce can leave your finances in shambles.
 Especially if you stayed at home while your spouse worked.
 Here’s the blueprint for rebuilding your finances after divorce.

 Untangle the finances